Chris-Ejeh/Star-Wars-Explorer-App/README.md

 - Modular code structure and use of components.
 - Implement “Pull to Refresh” for People lists (load more data from SWAPI).
 - Displayed images of people beside their names on the first screen.
-- Displayed a splash screen with a StarWars image on it.
+- Displayed a splash screen with a Star Wars image on it.

 # Installation